 Normal healing of full thickness wounds in mammalian adults involves the co-ordination of a series of interrelated biochemical and biomechanical processes.
-It proceeds in four distinct phases, starting with haemostasis, followed by inflammation, proliferation and, finally, remodelling.
-In practice, these processes actually overlap.
-Immediately after wounding, the intrinsic tension in the surrounding tissue causes the skin to recoil (Kiehart, 1999).
+It proceeds in four distinct phases, starting with haemostasis, followed by inflammation, proliferation and, finally, tissue maturation, although, in practice, these processes overlap.
+Immediately after wounding, the intrinsic tension in the surrounding tissue causes the skin to recoil [5].
 Haemostasis is an instantaneous response to wounding.
 Damaged capillaries allow blood flow into the wound causing platelets to aggregate and form a temporary seal or clot in the opening.
-The clot is made primarily from fibrin and is a source of the growth factors that are needed during the subsequent healing phases (Wahl et al., 1989).
-The growth factors in the wound space initiate the inflammatory phase, which lasts for up to a week (leffcoate et al., 2004), during which inflammatory cells, for example leukocytes, neutrophils and macrophages, migrate into the wound.
+The clot is made primarily from fibrin and is a source of the growth factors that are needed during the subsequent healing phases [6].
+The growth factors in the wound space initiate the inflammatory phase, which lasts for up to a week [7], during which inflammatory cells, for example leukocytes, neutrophils and macrophages, migrate into the wound.
 The inflammatory cells provide chemical stimuli for the proliferative phase.
 Proliferation in the epidermal layer of the skin is termed epithelialisation and proceeds more quickly than dermal proliferation.
 A combination of proliferation and migration of epithelial cells contributes to the regeneration of an epidermal covering.
 In the dermis the proliferative phase is described as fibroplasia.
-For fibroplasia, fibroblasts diffuse into the wound space, stimulated by a family of fibroblast growth factors (FGF) produced during the inflammatory phase (Clark, 1988).
-The fibroblasts initiate the deposition of new extracellular matrix by producing collagen.
-Contraction begins approximately 2-5 days post-wounding as fibroblasts apply tensile forces to the collagen scaffold in order to shrink the wound (Monaco and Lawrence, 2003).
+For fibroplasia, fibroblast cells diffuse into the wound space, stimulated by a family of fibroblast growth factors (FGF) produced during the inflammatory phase [8].
+The fibroblast cells initiate the deposition of new extracellular matrix by producing collagen.
+Contraction begins approximately 2 to 5 days post wounding as fibroblast cells apply tensile forces to the collagen scaffold in order to shrink the wound [9].
 After closure, cellular activity decreases and the collagen matrix is remodelled over a period of several months.

 Diabetes is a common, life-long health condition.
-Worldwide there are 285 million adults diagnosed with diabetes, with this number estimated to increase by 54% by 2030 (Shaw et al., 2010).
-Diabetes can be categorised into type I ( $\sim$ 10%) and type II ( $\sim$ 90%).
+Worldwide there are 285 million adults diagnosed with diabetes, with this number estimated to increase by 54% by 2030 [10].
+Diabetes can be categorised into type I (\sim 10%) and type II (\sim 90%).
 The former results from an inability to produce insulin, whereas the latter is an inability to efficiently use the body's insulin.
 This prevents the conversion of glucose into glycogen and results in high blood glucose, or hyperglycaemia.
-Symptoms of hyperglycaemia, such as higher risk of macrovascular disease and neuropathy, are associated with both types of diabetes (American Diabetes Association, 2006).
-More than 100 physiological factors contribute to wound healing deficiencies in diabetic individuals (Brem and Tomic-Canic, 2007).
+Symptoms of hyperglycaemia, such as higher risk of macrovascular disease and neuropathy, are associated with both types of diabetes [1].
+More than 100 physiological factors contribute to wound healing deficiencies in diabetic individuals [11].
 As mentioned above, normal wound healing requires the coordinated integration of complex biological and molecular events.
 In a diabetic wound these events may be disrupted, delaying healing.